 While the kids enjoyed the giant stuffed moose, I looked at the stack of gifts.
 Not wrapped in paper with images of santa or reindeer, but paper with scripture speaking of Jesus.

 As the evening progressed, I thought of and prayed for my mom.
 I could no longer ignore that absence of peace and prayed for God’s direction.
-I felt I was to make the long drive to see her the next morning, but was concerned about all I felt I needed to finish on Christmas eve.
+I felt I was to make the long drive to see her the next morning but was concerned about all I felt I needed to finish on Christmas eve.
 I heard a voice so clear that it felt audible.
 “I just had presents delivered to your door.
 I’ve got this.”
 Finally letting go of my plans and expectations, I had peace.

-At the end of my near four hour drive, I found my mom sick and resting.
-By mid visit she was responding enough that I did not feel I needed to use the overnight bag I had brought.
+At the end of my near four-hour drive, I found my mom sick and resting.
+By mid visit, she was responding enough that I did not feel I needed to use the overnight bag I had brought.
 My accusation that she just wanted me to visit for Christmas brought a big smile to her face.

 Christmas morning was precious.
 The kids dug through the treasures in their stockings while sleepy adults waited for brewing coffee.
 Following a prayer of thanksgiving, presents were passed out.
-My own gifts waited as I watched my children delight in each gift.
+My own gifts waited as I watched my children delight in each present.
 They would squeal with excitement and call out to their siblings while holding up the new treasure.
 The opening of a gift would be paused to see what the other had received and excitement was shared.
 Well, all except underwear.

 Once Christmas morning was concluded, breakfast eaten, and I was dressed and ready for the day, the phone rang.
 My overnight bag was quickly repacked, and I returned to the road.
 By the time I could reach my mother, she was at the hospital surrounded by my sister and other family.
 She was in organ failure.